turingschool/frontend-mod-1-prework/section1/relection.md

 Concatenation is the process of combining two or more strings into one string

 8. Think of a site or app you use frequently.
-Where do you think the developers used concatention?
+Where do you think the developers used concatenation?

-In Facebook Marketplace, I believe the developers used concatention by displaying my input in a seamless string above the search results.
+In Facebook Marketplace, I believe the developers used concatenation by displaying my input in a seamless string above the search results.
 For example: Showing results for 1 Bedroom between $1000 and $1300 in the Lakewood, CO area

 9. What questions do you still have about the work we've done so far? (not having a question is not an option)